y mother named me after her 1978 yellow Schwinn bicycle; she said she didn't want to waste a good name.

 I'm Lois, an eighth generation Oregonian, currently a freelance journalist and photographer.

-The New Republic, Virginia Quarterly Review, Granta, National Geographic, Newsweek, Outside,
+Harper's, The Atlantic, The New Republic, Virginia Quarterly Review, Granta, National Geographic, Newsweek,

 I'm interested in creative ways to use digital platforms, and in addition to writing and photography

 have worked with audio, video, cartography, and page design.
 I'm available for freelance assignments.